SoK: Blockchain Decentralization: Taxonomy of Blockchain Decentralization

 \subsubsection{Network Decentralization}

-~\citeN{gencer_2018_decentralization} describe network decentralization as the fragmentation of control over the network, manifested in the security and fairness of a network system.
-Network decentralization thus depicts decentralization in the underlying blockchain peer-to-peer network infrastructure, such as how users communicate with the network and how nodes communicate with each other. ~\citeN{gencer_2018_decentralization} examines network decentralization using prior internet measurement techniques along with the geographical distribution of nodes. ~\citeN{lee_2021_dq} also studies network decentralization through the geographical distribution of nodes.
+Gencer et al. (2018) \cite{gencer_2018_decentralization} describe network decentralization as the fragmentation of control over the network manifested in the security and fairness of a network system.
+Network decentralization thus depicts decentralization in the underlying blockchain peer-to-peer network infrastructure, such as how users communicate with the network and how nodes communicate with each other.
+Gencer et al. (2018) \cite{gencer_2018_decentralization} examine network decentralization using prior internet measurement techniques along with the geographical distribution of nodes.
+Lee et al. (2021) \cite{lee_2021_dq} also study network decentralization through the geographical distribution of nodes.